rwcitek/A_Gental_Introduction_to_BNF/slides/016_semantic.md

 E.g. consider these two sentences with similar words in the same syntax placement:

 - Time flies like an arrow
-- Fruit flies like a bannana
+- Fruit flies like a banana